woman on laptop with coffee cup

 • Child support payments

-The specific types of income beyond your salary depends on your lender.
-The most important factor, however, is that the income you include is consistent.
-For example, if your alimony agreement says that you’ll only receive payments for one year, your lender probably won’t consider it.
+Your lender will examine the history of your received income and consider how likely it is to continue.
+For example, if your alimony agreement says you’ll only receive payments for 1 year, your lender probably won’t consider it.

 Debt-To-Income Ratio

-Lenders use a figure called debt-to-income (DTI) ratio when they decide how much they’ll be willing to lend you.
-Your DTI ratio is your total monthly recurring debt payments divided by your total monthly household income.
-Your lender expresses your DTI ratio as a percentage.
+Lenders use debt-to-income ratio (DTI) when deciding how much they’ll be willing to lend you.
+Your DTI is your total monthly recurring debt payments divided by your total monthly income.
+Your lender expresses your DTI as a percentage.

-For example, let’s say that you have three bills you pay every month:
+For example, let’s say you have three bills you pay every month:

 • $800: Rent